Atlas-OS/Atlas/.github/CONTRIBUTING.md

-Contribution Guidelines is on our [Documentation](https://docs.atlasos.net/contributions/).
+Contribution Guidelines are on our [Documentation](https://docs.atlasos.net/contributing/contribution-guidelines/).